 There are many opportunities for School of Public Health students to gain research experience during their time at the University of Maryland.
-You may seek out a faculty mentor in the School of Public Health or other part of the university, or you may explore research training opportunities including:
+You may seek out a faculty mentor in the School of Public Health or another part of the university, or you may explore the research training opportunities below.

 School of Public Health Research Training Programs and Opportunities

 Funded by the National Institutes of Health, the ADAPT program provides underrepresented or disadvantaged undergraduates with two years of research, ethics and career development training.
 Open to University of Maryland, College Park undergraduate students only.